yuzzfeng/hugo-theme-console/content/news/2025_N4E_Incubator/index.md

 +++
-title = "🎯 Funding received for project "PhenoMapping" from NFDI4Earth collaborating with the archives of the Bavarian State (GDA)" date = "2025-02-04"
+title = "🎯 Funding received from NFDI4Earth collaborating with the archives of the Bavarian State (GDA)" date = "2025-02-04"
 +++